thereeceshow/Resources/blogs.md

-# Fill this out with your correct info, fixing any spelling mistakes and matching the format below
+# Fill this out with your individual correct infomation, fixing any spelling mistakes and matching the format below

 See Ian's for an example

+Don't forget to create a pull request when you are complete.
+This task is marked complete when Ian approves and merges your pull request with master.

 | Name             | GitHub Profile                                   | Portfolio                                      |
 | ---------------- | ------------------------------------------------ | ---------------------------------------------- |